jiayihoffman/jiayihoffman.github.io/_posts/2025-07-04-Garden-Bridge.md

 categories: DIY
 ---

 I live in the Hill Country of Austin, Texas.
 The weather here can be dry, but we experience thunderstorms throughout the year.
-When the storms hit, rainwater rushes down from the roof, flowing toward the lawn.
+When the storms hits, rainwater rushes down from the roof, flowing toward the lawn.
 Since the house is built on a hill, there is a consistent path that the rainwater travels on the lawn.
 Over time, the grass along this path is washed away, leaving bare soil, which doesn't look appealing during sunny days.

 A year ago, I had someone install a dry riverbed along the water path to help manage rainwater.
 The riverbed is made of rocks of different kinds and colors.
 It loops around the house and directs the water to the backyard and down the hill.
 Besides its practical use, the riverbed also adds visual interest to the backyard.